SC-Networks/evalanche-soap-api-connector/docs/profile.md

 ): JobHandle
 ```

-Retrieve a profiles status in a certain mailing
+Retrieve a profile's status in a certain mailing

 ```